-I’ve been very fortunate to not have succumb to the bacteria and virus waves going through the community and my home.
+I’ve been extremely fortunate to not have succumb to the bacteria and virus waves going through the community and my home.
 Not only once but TWICE.
 I’ve heard several of you getting sick twice this season.
 It is particularly "germy" this time of year and is especially important to optimize the nutrition of the body.

 The body has amazing capabilities to fend off foreign substances and works 24/7 to keep up well.
 We become unwell when we are overly stressed, exposed to numerous toxic substances in our everyday living, and have little to no nutrition in our diets available to the body.
 It no wonder any added exposure of a virus or microbe that makes us ill can take advantage of our already weakened immune system.